Updated Sept. 9, 2022

 Emergency Use Authorization (EUA)

 An EUA makes it possible for the FDA to provide vaccines as soon as possible during an emergency while still conducting a thorough review of data collected from clinical trials.
-The Pfizer vaccine has already received full FDA approval for individuals ages 16 and older, and the Moderna vaccine has received full approval for use in people ages 18 and older.

 Sources

-“Vaccinating Youth,” Washington State Department of Health, last modified June 27, 2022, https://www.doh.wa.gov/emergencies/covid19/vaccineinformation/vaccinatingyouth.
+“Vaccinating Youth,” Washington State Department of Health, last modified October 4, 2023, https://www.doh.wa.gov/emergencies/covid19/vaccineinformation/vaccinatingyouth.